huggingface/transformers/docs/source/model_doc/barthez.rst

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Barthez model was proposed in `BARThez: a Skilled Pretrained French Sequence-to-Sequence Model`
+The BARThez model was proposed in `BARThez: a Skilled Pretrained French Sequence-to-Sequence Model`
 <https://arxiv.org/abs/2010.12321>`__ by Moussa Kamal Eddine, Antoine J.-P. Tixier, Michalis Vazirgiannis on 23 Oct,
 2020.